The Skinny On Fat

 Not only is fat a major element of the membrane that surrounds and protects your cells, it’s also a vital component of certain hormones, it’s essential for absorption of vitamins A, D, E and K, and it protects your organs.
 Certain fats also play an important anti-inflammatory role.
 And, one of the key benefits of fat is that it helps satiate you, keeping you full longer and making you less likely to snack later on, which can boost weight loss.

-The bottom line is that every healthy diet should include fat -- the key is moderation, and knowing which fats to stay away from and which to eat.
+The bottom line is that every healthy diet should include fat -- the key is moderation, and knowing which fats to stay away from and which ones to eat.